 But the goal was to get in motion, not win a Pulitzer.
 Write for a half hour, then go eat pie.

 20 minutes later, some excitement trickles in.
 A theme gradually emerges.
 The typing gets faster and louder and my wife can tell from the next room that I'm waking up.

 Fingertips tapping a keyboard and jump-starting a dead brain.

 And this is EXACTLY how painting happens too.

 Now let's just assume that MAAAYBE you're not always in the mood to create art.

-If that's not you, then congratulations; you can stop reading right now.
+If that's not you, then you can stop reading now.
 I'm jealous, but we're done.

-If, however, you're a chronic procrastinator or even a mild one, then the most important goal of your day is this:
+But if you're a chronic procrastinator or even a mild one, then the first thing you need to do is this: